Erika90P/Project_1_Quiz/PROPOSAL.md

 MVP Goals

+* The layer should be given 5 questions that they can aswer
  * The player must select the correct answer to continue to the next question
  * The player will receive an immediate alert when selecting the answer
+ * The player should to navigade for the next question
+ * The player should have a end of game state that show the score

  Stretch Goal

  * As a player, I would like a victory animation when I win the game, so that I feel good about my victory!

+ * As a player I would like a vitory sound animation  when I win the game, so that I feel good about my victory!

 #### Timeline - Daily Accountability